Executive agrees two-week circuit breaker

 The new restrictions will cover two weeks from November 27 until December 11.

-Those businesses planning to open this week under the current restrictions can do so, but will have to close again next Friday.
+Those businesses planning to open tomorrow under the current restrictions can do so, but will have to close again next Friday.

 The measures agreed by the Executive are: